livehub-root/livehub/README.md

 # Livehub

-Livehub is a open source hub to allow IoT devices to connect to cloud server via common agreed-upon interfaces, as well as submit data to server.
-It consists of a set of standard interfaces definitions:
+Livehub is a open source hub to allow IoT devices to connect to cloud servers via common agreed-upon interfaces, as well as submit data to them.
+It consists of a set of standard interface definitions:
-- Post interfaces for IoT devices to submit data
+- Post interfaces for publishers, the IoT devices, to submit data
-- Get interfaces for others to obtain data
+- Get interfaces for consumers to obtain data

 Architeture